 In May 2020, GASB issued Statement No. 96, Subscription-based Information Technology Arrangements (SBITA).
-The objectives of this Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2022.
+The objectives of this statement (1) define a SBITA; (2) establish that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provide the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) require note disclosures regarding a SBITA.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2022.

-The School is evaluating the requirements of the above statements and their impact on reporting.
+The Company is evaluating the requirements of the above statement and its impact on reporting.